Unix archiver magic bytes (.lib)

 What are the magic bytes for .lib files?

-The magic bytes for Unix archiver files are 21 3C 61 72 63 68 3E 0A at byte offset 0.
-These bytes uniquely identify the file format regardless of the file extension.
+The magic bytes for Unix archiver (.lib) files are 21 3C 61 72 63 68 3E 0A at byte offset 0.
+These bytes identify the file format more reliably than the extension alone.

 How do I validate a .lib file?